wenxin-c/tp/docs/UserGuide.md

 ```
 ============================================================
-    You have removed question: What are three of my most cherished personal values? from favorite list!!
+    You have removed question: "What are three of my most cherished personal values?"
+From favorite list!!
 ============================================================
 ```